 We will collect both a blood and urine sample from your kitten at the time of the final kitten vaccines.
 A complete blood count, biochemical profile, and urinalysis will be submitted to the laboratory for testing.
 This will help us identify any pre-existing problems before anesthesia and surgery.

-Advantage Multi™ once per month: Advantage Multi prevents heartworm disease in cats.
+Advantage Multi™ (once per month) prevents heartworm disease in cats.
 Many mosquitoes in Massachusetts are now carrying heartworm larvae.
-There is no cure for heartworm disease in cats and it can cause sudden death.
+There is no cure for heartworm disease in cats, and it can cause sudden death.
 Advantage Multi kills fleas.
 Fleas are very small and can fit through screens or can hitch a ride inside your home on a dog or human.
-Once inside they can lay eggs in upholstery and survive many life cycles if they have access to an unprotected pet.
+Once inside, they can lay eggs in upholstery and survive many life cycles if they have access to an unprotected pet.
 Advantage Multi used for an entire season will stop this life cycle.
-Fleas carry tapeworms, and in fact many cats get tapeworms from eating their fleas while grooming.
+Fleas carry tapeworms, and in fact, many cats get tapeworms from eating their fleas while grooming.
 Advantage Multi prevents hookworm and roundworm infections.
-Your cat can become infected with these by eating rodents, cockroaches and even bugs that have been eating rodent carcasses and then find their way into the house.
+Your cat can become infected with these by eating rodents, cockroaches (and even bugs that have been eating rodent carcasses) and then find their way into the house.
 These worms are contagious to humans, especially children and immunocompromised adults.
 Advantage Multi also kills ear mites.

-Regular oral care: Toothbrushing and Hills T/D diet
+Regular Oral Care: Toothbrushing & Hills T/D Diet

 *Due to the increasing costs of veterinary products and technology, our prices are subject to change.